vrugtehagel/yozo.ooo/src/docs/components/template/for-of/index.md

 </script>
 ```

 Just like when accessing deeper properties on live variables, we'll want to keep the entire accessing chain live until the very last property access.
-In the case of `yzattr`#for="… of …"``, that means iterating over live items whenever the items are objects.
+In the case of `#for="… of …"`{yzattr}, that means iterating over live items whenever the items are objects.

 ### Combining with #if

 Sometimes, we might conditionally render a list of items, or have certain conditions on each item of a list.
-Unfortunately, attribute order is not guaranteed, and so writing `yzattr`#for="…"`` and `yzattr`#if="…"`` on the same element is ambiguous.
-Instead, split the attributes over two elements; one may be a `yz`<template>`` element, which, when used with a logical (`attr`#``-prefixed) attribute, renders its children.
+Unfortunately, attribute order is not guaranteed, and so writing `#for="…"`{yzattr} and `#if="…"`{yzattr} on the same element is ambiguous.
+Instead, split the attributes over two elements; one may be a `<template>`{yz} element, which, when used with a logical (`#`{attr}-prefixed) attribute, renders its children.
 For example, to render list items conditionally:

 ```yz
 <title>healthy-drinks</title>